MISP/misp-docker/README.md

 ### Run

--   `docker-compose pull` if you want to use pre-built images or `docker-compose build` if you want to build your own (see the `Troubleshooting` section in case of errors)
+-   `docker compose pull` if you want to use pre-built images or `docker compose build` if you want to build your own (see the `Troubleshooting` section in case of errors)
--   `docker-compose up`
+-   `docker compose up`
 -   Login to `https://localhost`
     -   User: `admin@admin.test`
     -   Password: `admin`

-Keeping the image up-to-date with upstream should be as simple as running `docker-compose pull`.
+Keeping the image up-to-date with upstream should be as simple as running `docker compose pull`.

 ### Configuration